knuthaug/blog.knuthaugen.no/_posts/2010-2-7-employee-view-of-agile-interviews.markdown

 ### The Time it Takes

 Doing interviews in this fashion takes time and I have heard stories (at Hashrocket I think) of week long pair programming sessions with the entire team and one "no" from one team member is all it takes to turn down the candidate.
 This probably works better in the US with their system of two weeks notice, but not so well in Norway with (normally) three months mutual notice.
 But for sure: one hour of questions doesn't tell you enough.
-Practice trumps talking, talking trumps rÃ©sumÃ©s - to paraphrase the kanban saying.
+Practice trumps talking, talking trumps reading - to paraphrase the kanban saying.